alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Any other topics
 * Excited to help out with TTW booth!

+* Enrichment scheme student as trial for amabassador tasks.

 ## Date 11 January 2023

 ### Check-in ritual